aashay-bhatt/Titanic-Survival-Analysis/README.md

 ### 3. Age and Demographics (Upcoming)
 - What is the age distribution of survivors vs. non-survivors?
-- Are there survival differences across age groups (children, adults, seniors)?
+- Are there survival differences across age groups (children, adults, seniors)
-- How does survival vary by titles (Mr., Mrs., Miss) extracted from names?

 ---

 ## 📈 Results & Findings